Category Archives: leaky gut

 Few topics inspire as much confusion as the difference between lactose intolerance and dairy allergy.
 The two issues can both cause digestive distress, but each has a very different cause.

 Lactose intolerance occurs when the body lacks sufficient lactase, the enzyme required to digest the sugars in dairy.
-The enzymes is lactase, dairy sugar is lactose.
+The enzyme is lactase, dairy sugar is lactose.
 The symptoms of lactose intolerance can be as mild as a bit of gas or bloating, or may be extreme enough to cause vomiting and diarrhea.
 Each person will lactose intolerance will respond very differently.
 The symptoms result because the enzyme lactase is needed to break milk sugar (lactose) down into simpler sugars which can be absorbed and metabolized.
 If the lactose is not broken down, the body cannot absorb it and will experience digestive distress.
 Some people with lactose intolerance may also experience fatigue due to the strain caused when dairy is ingested.
 The amount of dairy required to cause a reaction in someone who is lactose intolerant varies from person to person.
 Some people must consume large amounts of dairy, while others can safely consume small amounts before experiencing symptoms.

 Lactose intolerance may occur in infancy, but more commonly develops later in life.
 Lactose intolerance can be inherited and may run in families.
 It can also develop as a secondary challenge resulting from digestive disorders that damage the colon, such as Crohn’s, Celiac Disease, etc. Lactose intolerance can be diagnosed through a Hydrogen Breath Test in adults or via a Stool Acidity Test in children.